AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ElectronSystemBrowserTestApp/README.md

 # MSAL Node Electron Sample Using System browser and Custom URL Scheme

-An Electron application built with TypeScript that uses the MSAL Node library to acquire and store access tokens to authenticate with the Microsoft Graph API.
+An Electron application built with TypeScript that uses MSAL Node to acquire and store access tokens to authenticate with the Microsoft Graph API.

 ## Should I use this sample